 When I get to the base of the tree, I'll take one stick, lay it down right up against the tree and I'll go ahead and get the first stick on the tree.
 Then we start climbing.

-So that about wraps up this video.
 This is everything you need to get up and down a tree for a mobile saddle setup like this.
 I think this setup pairs very well with the SKRE layering system.
 Much like this saddle set-up, the layering system has no bulk and is extremely lightweight.
 So it allows me to hunt in a variety of weather conditions all across the country.
 Get yourself the best hunting layering system on the market and with a little bit of time, a little bit of patience, I think you'll be able to hone in on very big buck this year.